Is your cat scratching your furniture? Find out how you can stop your cat from using your furniture as a scratch post.

 It is very important to note that if you catch your cat scratching the carpets, do not communicate with him.
 Giving him attention (whether positive or negative) will serve to increase this undesired behaviour.
 Instead, reward him with petting, treats, praise, and attention when he approaches a scratching post or if you catch him using it.
 The important thing to remember is to reward the behaviour that you want to see and do not reward the unwanted behaviour.

-Why does my cat scratch the furniture?
+Why does my cat like scratching the furniture over their post?

 This is a good question because a lot of cat owners find themselves in the same position.